 8. Chocolate Lynx Point Ragdoll

 Chocolate-Lynx Ragdolls have points in the color of milk chocolate, with distinct stripes in a paler chocolate tone.
 Their bodies will be ivory but can have ticks and stripes in a pale brown.

 9. Blue Lynx Point Ragdoll Cat

-Blue Lynx-point Ragdolls will have most of their fur in white to platinum shade with undertones of blue.
+Blue Lynx-point Ragdolls will have most of their fur in a white to platinum shade with undertones of blue.
 Their points are a deep slate gray with paler bars.
 Their white bodies can have stripes or ticks in a pale blue-gray.
-Their nose and pads are slate color, a pink edge is permitted in the nose.
+Their nose and pads are slate in color; a pink edge is permitted in the nose.

 10. Lilac Lynx Point Ragdoll Cat

-Their body fur is glacial white in color that could have some stripes.
+Their body fur is glacial white but can have some stripes.
 The points are frosty grey with pinkish tone bars.
 The nose can be lavender-pink and might have a pink edge, and their paw pads are lavender-pink.

 11. Red Lynx Point Ragdoll Cat

-A Red Lynx-point Ragdoll has white bodies contrasting strongly with their points, which can be bright to apricot red.
+A Red Lynx-point Ragdoll has a white body contrasting strongly with their points, which can be bright to apricot red.
 These points are overlaid with paler stripes that can extend onto their bodies.
-Ticking across the white fur is also sometimes seen, in a paler tone than their points.
-The nose and pad paws are flesh or coral pink color.
+Ticking across the white fur is also sometimes seen in a paler tone than their points.
+The nose and pad paws are flesh or coral pink in color.